SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 4. If an issue requires a lot of code changes, consider breaking down these changes in logical steps.
 They are then easier to review, have more meaningful commit messages and deliver partly the intended value.
 5. Don't mix refactoring with functional changes (new functionality, changes on features, bugfixes) within the same commit, since it makes reviewing the changes much harder.
 Usually the refactoring of existing code has to happen beforehand in at least one separate commits.
 This means refactoring (no functional change): Cleaner code, renaming, restructuring.
 6. If it helps, it is okay to have several branches and pull requests for the same ticket (usually one after another, sometimes to work in parallel or to prepare changes in advance).
 7. If you feel an issue consists out of several parts, feel free to document this in the **Implementation Details** as task list and check what you consider as finished.
-Do not break down an issue into sub-issues, this is to clarified with the development team.
+Do not break down an issue into sub-issues, unless this has been discussed with the development team.
-8. If there is a finding concerning your already closed issue, it will be reopened if that version is not yet released and you or someone else will have to quickly fix the finding before the version is released.
-If the version was already released, the issue will be kept closed and a new issue has to be documented.
+8. If there is a finding concerning an issue which has been already closed, it will be reopened if that version is not yet released.
+You (or someone else) will have to quickly fix the finding before the version is released.
+If the version has been released already, the issue will stay closed and a new issue has to be filed.

 ### Picking Issues for Development